wolfSSL/Renesas/README.md

-# wolfSSL Products for Renesas
+# wolfSSL Product for Renesas

-This repository contains commercially licensed wolfSSL products for use on specified Renesas platforms.
-This code is only properly licensed when following the license terms in the LICENSE file included in this repository.
+This repository contains commercially licensed wolfSSL product code for use on specified Renesas platforms.
+This code is only properly licensed when following the license terms in the LICENSE file included in this repository. wolfCrypt only usage is excluded from this license.

 ## wolfSSL Embedded SSL/TLS Library